enasequence/read_docs/retrieval/programmatic-access/advanced-search.rst

 .. admonition:: Why are we we using host_tax_id instead of scientific_name?

-   A common misunderstanding of INSDC taxonomy is the belief that samples originating from a *microbiome within a species* should be labelled with the host taxonomy.
+   Here, we are searching for samples of the *microbiome within a host* not samples of the *host genome itself*.
-   This is incorrect.
-The correct way to label these samples would be using *biome-level metagenome taxonomy* and including the host taxonomy and information in the metadata as described above.
+   Microbiome samples use `biome-level metagenome taxonomy <../../faq/taxonomy.html#environmental-biome-level-taxonomy>`_ and should add the host taxonomy in the metadata like in this example.

-   Read our `taxonomy tips <../../faq/taxonomy.html#environmental-taxonomic-classifications>`_ for more information on environmental taxonomy.
-You can use also metagenome taxonomy to perform more general searches on microbiome data.
+   You can also perform searches using this biome-level taxonomy to find microbiome data.
 See `here <taxon-based-search.html>`_ for our guide on performing taxonomy-based searches.

 Search For Raw Reads
 ====================